denoland/docs/runtime/tutorials/how_to_with_npm/redis.md

+---
-# How to Use Redis with Deno
+title: "How to Use Redis with Deno"
+oldUrl:
+  - /runtime/manual/examples/how_to_with_npm/redis/
+---

 [Redis](https://redis.io/) is an in-memory data store you can use for caching, as a message broker, or for streaming data.